Go Girl is a trading name of Sabre Insurance Company Limited.

 - In some cases we may not be able to comply with your request, for reasons such as our own obligations to comply with other legal or regulatory requirements.
 However, we will always respond to any request you make and if we can’t comply with your request, we will tell you why.

-- In some circumstances exercising some of these rights (including the right to erasure, the right to restriction of processing and the right to withdraw consent) will mean we are unable to continue providing you with cover under the policy and may therefore result in the cancellation of the policy.
+- In some circumstances exercising some of these rights (including the right to erasure, the right to restriction of processing will mean we are unable to continue providing you with cover under the policy and may therefore result in the cancellation of the policy.
 You will therefore lose the right to bring any claim or receive any benefit under the policy, including in relation to any event that occurred before you exercised your right of erasure, if our ability to handle the claim has been prejudiced.
 [Your policy terms and conditions set out what will happen in the event your policy is cancelled.
 For some policies no refunds will be payable on cancellation, for other products a refund may be payable].

 Your rights include: